Le blog de Nestore

 Shein sanctioned by the CNIL: GDPR lessons for retail brands

-Shein fined in France: a serious warning for digital retail players
+Shein sanctioned in France: a serious alert for digital retail players

-On July 10, 2025, the CNIL struck hard by demanding a record fine of 150 million euros against Shein , for non-compliance with cookie rules.
-This emblematic case goes beyond the simple legal framework: it questions all brands – whether digital or physical – on their responsibility regarding personal data .
-In a context where the GDPR is establishing itself as an essential European standard, this decision sounds like a warning for modern retail , including in its most innovative formats such as pop-up stores .
+On July 10, 2025, the CNIL hit hard by demanding a record fine of 150 million euros against Shein, for non-compliance with cookie rules.
+An emblematic case that goes beyond the simple legal framework: it questions all brands — whether digital or physical — about their responsibility for personal data.
+In a context where the RGPD is establishing itself as an essential European standard, this decision sounds like A warning for modern retail, including in its most innovative formats such as Pop-up stores.

 Oops!
 Something went wrong while submitting the form.

-While Shein is regularly criticized for its production conditions and its environmental impact, this case highlights a more technical but equally crucial aspect: respect for the privacy of Internet users .
-For international retailers aiming to establish themselves in France or Europe, this type of sanction reminds us that local standards – particularly regarding data – cannot be ignored .
-It also confirms the growing power of European supervisory authorities in the face of digital giants.
+While Shein is regularly criticized for its production conditions or its ecological impact, this The case highlights a more technical but just as crucial facet: respect for the privacy of Internet users.
+For international retailers who aim to set up in France or Europe, this type of sanction is a reminder that local standards — in particular in terms of data — cannot be ignored.
+It also confirms the rise in power of European supervisory authorities in the face of digital giants.

-Pop-up stores and data protection: a growing challenge for brands
+Pop-up stores and respect for data: a growing challenge for brands

-Even for brands operating in physical locations through temporary formats like pop-up stores , collecting customer data (WiFi, tablets, CRM, analytics) has become essential.
-This requires implementing systems that comply with GDPR standards: clear consent, transparency, and a visible privacy policy .
+Even for brands operating in physical form via ephemeral formats such as Pop-up stores, the collection of customer data (WiFi, tablets, tablets, CRM, analytics) has become essential.
+This requires the implementation of systems that respect the standards of the RGPD: clear consent, transparency, visible privacy policy.

 Key figures to remember:

-• €150 million : fine requested against Shein by the CNIL for non-compliance with cookie rules.
+• €150 MILLION : fine required against Shein by the CNIL for non-compliance with cookie rules.

 • 62% of French people say they are concerned about the use of their personal data (source: IFOP 2024).

-• +70% of connected pop-up stores collect customer data (via QR codes, tablets, newsletters, etc.).
+• +70% connected pop-up stores collect customer data (via QR codes, tablets, newsletters, etc.).

 GDPR best practices for retail brands (physical and digital):

-1. Clearly inform visitors (in-store signage, information on screen or tablet).
+1. Inform clearly visitors (in-store signage, mentions on screen or tablet).

-2. Obtain explicit consent before any collection (via pop-up cookie or checkbox).
+2. Obtaining explicit consent before any collection (via pop-up cookie or check box).

-3. Allow access, modification and deletion of data at any time.
+3. Allow access, modification, and deletion data at any time.

-4. Limit the retention period of personal data to what is strictly necessary.
+4. Limiting shelf life personal data to what is strictly necessary.

-5. Work with compliant service providers (CRM, analytics tools, hosts, etc.).
+5. Working with compliant providers (CRM, analytics tools, hosts...).

-In short, the Shein case is a reminder that digital compliance is no longer optional , even for international leaders.
-For both physical and digital brands, integrating GDPR requirements into their retail strategies—including pop-up stores—is becoming a guarantee of credibility and performance .
-By adopting a transparent and responsible approach, brands strengthen customer trust and protect themselves against sanctions.
-At Nestore, we believe that innovative retail is, above all, respectful retail.
+In summary, the Shein case recalls that the digital compliance is no longer optional, even for international leaders.
+For physical and digital brands, integrating the requirements of the GDPR into their retail strategies — including pop-up stores — is becoming a guarantee of credibility and performance.
+By adopting a transparent and responsible approach, retailers are strengthening the trust of their customers and protect themselves against sanctions.
+At Nestore, we believe that innovative retail is above all respectful retail.

 1